 “An outstanding explanation of Florida weather and climate processes and phenomena.
 A valuable read for all residents of the Sunshine State who spend time outdoors or on the water.”—Jason C. Senkbeil, University of Alabama

-“A unique and detailed overview of Florida weather as it relates to both small and large scale atmospheric circulations.”—Steven Lazarus, Florida Institute of Technology
+“A unique and detailed overview of Florida weather as it relates to both small and large scale atmospheric circulations.
+A must-read for those interested in what makes Florida’s weather so interesting.”—Steven Lazarus, Florida Institute of Technology

 With many maps, helpful diagrams, and clear explanations, this book is an illuminating and accessible guide to Florida’s dramatic weather and climate.